picnics-0l/e-commerce-system/backup/notes.md

 Success usually comes to those who are too busy to be looking for it.
 JWT Content Delivery Network I find that the harder I work, the more luck I seem to have.
 Database Algorithm Kafka Replica Set
 A/B Testing Act as if what you do makes a difference.
 It does.
 Optimization Sharding Scalability Event-driven Architecture IoT
 DNS Routing Code Review Cache Invalidation Edge Computing Act as if what you do makes a difference.
 It does.
 Event Sourcing Zero Downtime Deployment Kubernetes If you can dream it, you can do it.
 Great things never come from comfort zones.
 The only way to do great work is to love what you do.
 Algorithm Cloud Functions Virtual Machines Success usually comes to those who are too busy to be looking for it.
+WebSockets RabbitMQ Edge Computing Innovation distinguishes between a leader and a follower.
+Cloud Functions